tranquilit/WAPT-Documentation/source/security/enable-check-certificate.rst

   Example: :code:`echo srvwapt.mydomain.lan.crt ca.crt > cert.pem`

-For linux servers it is also necessary to replace the rights :
+For linux servers it is also necessary to reset the :abbr:`ACLs (Access Control List)`:

 .. code-block:: bash